 Up to 23% of Native American families live with low food security, and nutrition-related disease is disproportionately higher than other Americans.

-PWNA’s Community Investment Projects (CIPs) aim to support development of community assets of resources with a sustainable gain for Native communities.
-The CIP service targets service to community champions who are proposing or already leading grassroots projects in reservation communities.
+PWNA’s Community Investment Projects (CIPs) leverage community assets to support the development of new resources with a sustainable gain for Native communities.
+The CIPs focus on grassroots leaders and influencers who are proposing or already leading projects in their reservation communities.

-Through CIP projects, PWNA provides seed funding, supplies and support for community-based and community-led initiatives that will enhance a resource or project impacting the quality of life for participants and the community.
+PWNA provides seed funding, supplies and technical support for community-led initiatives that will enhance a resource or project impacting the quality of life for participants and the community.

 Our Community Investment Projects typically involve:

-Our community investment projects are longer term in nature and involve tracking outcomes over a period of 6 months to 3 years.
-For samples of our Long-Term Solutions projects, see our Annual Report and our Community Investment Project Summary.
+Our community investment projects run over a longer period and we track outcomes over a longer period as well.
+For examples of our Long-Term Solutions projects, see our Annual Report.